For more than a century, the Amateur Radio Service has set forth rules,

-and Bachelor's Degrees in Electronics Engineering Technology, as well as an Advanced Class FCC Amateur Radio Operator's License, and a Commercial
+and Bachelor's Degrees in Electronics Engineering Technology, as well as an Advanced Class FCC Amateur Radio Operator's License and a

 Commercial FCC General Radiotelephone Operator's License.

 I develop electronic hardware as a hobby, mostly for personal use, and generally with an aim toward Amateur Radio Service applications.
 Details of some of my published hardware designs can be found on-line:

 Methodology Page provides an overview of instrumentation I